 I’m John and have taken on the role of treasurer.
 I am married to Margaret, and we have two grown-up children.
-I am the church secretary at Gilgal Baptist Church in Porthcawl, where Steve is the Youth and Children’s worker, which is how I got to know him and Helen and learned about the amazing work with which they are involved in Northern Uganda.
+I am the treasurer at Gilgal Baptist Church in Porthcawl, where Steve is the Associate Pastor which is how I got to know him and Helen and learned about the amazing work with which they are involved in Northern Uganda.

 After obtaining a maths degree, I enjoyed a 34 year career with Tata Steel UK Ltd (formerly British Steel), working initially in IT and then in Finance Management.
 I retired in 2014 and am now filling my time with a variety of charitable work, being also the treasurer of a second charity, namely the Bridgend Foodbank, and chairman of a third, Porthcawl YMCA.

 ‘Drew, you should come to Uganda with us’, she said.
 ‘You can play with the school children and go to the pastor’s conference!’ she said.

 ‘She’, was Helen.
 That was 2013.
 And ‘go to’ the pastor’s conference quickly turned into preaching at the pastor’s conference!